RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity

 \subsection{Querying with Role Conflict Scenarios}

 Given a story, we query the evaluatee model with two role options and ask \textit{``Which role should I prioritize in this situation?''} from the user’s perspective.
-We request a single choice and a brief rationale.
-This yields a binary outcome indicating which role the model recommends in a user-facing decision context.
+We request a single choice and a brief rationale, yielding a binary outcome that indicates the model's recommendation in a user-facing decision context.